JonathanRodriguesGermano/JonathanGermano/README.md

 Since then, I’ve remained deeply passionate about programming and constantly strive to learn more and become a better professional every day.

-<h2> 🎓 &nbsp;Lifelong Learner & Educator </h2
+<h2> 🎓 &nbsp;Lifelong Learner & Knowledge Sharer </h2

-One of the things I'm most passionate about is continuous learning and sharing knowledge with others.
-Since the beginning of my journey, I've been fascinated not only by solving complex problems with code but also by helping others understand and grow in their own paths.

-That's why I founded the <strong>[Full Stack Club](https://www.fullstackclub.com.br/)</strong>, a community where I mentor and support over <strong>3,000 aspiring developers</strong>.
-There, I teach practical skills in technologies like TypeScript, React, Node.js, and more — all with a hands-on, real-world approach focused on building solid careers in software engineering.

-I also run a [YouTube channel](https://www.youtube.com/@dicasparadevs) where I’ve been creating content for over 5 years.
-My videos have accumulated more than <strong>2.5 million views</strong>, and my React and Node.js courses are among the most watched in Brazil.
-Through my content, I aim to make high-quality programming education accessible and practical for everyone.
+One of my greatest passions is continuous learning and knowledge sharing.
+Beyond just writing code, I am fascinated by the impact of sharing what I know.
+I have discovered that teaching is the best way to learn: explaining concepts makes me a sharper developer and a more empathetic team player.
+I constantly strive to be a better professional by supporting those around me.

-Teaching helps me grow as much as coding does, and I'm always striving to be a better developer, mentor, and human being.
+Exchanging knowledge helps me grow just as much as writing code, and I constantly strive to be a better developer and human being.

 <h2> 📚 &nbsp;What will you find here?</h2>

 This GitHub is more than just a code repository — it's a reflection of my journey, experiences, and commitment to clean, purposeful software development.
 Whether you're a recruiter, a fellow developer, or someone learning to code, here's what you'll find:

-- Real-world projects used by thousands of users
+- Real-world projects focused on solving complex and practical problems.
 - Clean Architecture and SOLID principles in action
 - High test coverage with automated testing
 - Experiments, technical studies, and real-world best practices

-If you’d like to connect, collaborate, or have any questions, feel free to <a href="mailto:felipemota.rocha@gmail.com">click here and send me an email</a> — or reach out on <a href="https://www.linkedin.com/in/felipe-rocha-034871172/">LinkedIn</a>.
+If you’d like to connect, collaborate, or have any questions, feel free to <a href="mailto:jonathanrodriguesgermano7@gmail.com">click here and send me an email</a> — or reach out on <a href="https://www.linkedin.com/in  /jonathan-germano-dev/">LinkedIn</a>.
 I'm always open to good conversations and interesting opportunities.

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <h3>💻 &nbsp;Front-end:</h3>